- Frequently Asked Questions

 - Is that all the Community Foundation does, give away money?

 — In other communities across the US, yes, but in our community, NO!
-The Musselshell Valley Community Foundation has also been very involved in some big community improvement projects like the Neighbors for a New Pool project.
+The Musselshell Valley Community Foundation has also been very involved in some big community improvement projects like the community stage, the Neighbors for a New Pool project.
 They raised more than $350,000 to renovate the pool and the bathhouse, and most of it was local donations.
 The Foundation also serves as the fiscal sponsor for RIDE and MCRT, which saves these groups a lot of bookkeeping work and keeps them on the straight and narrow financially.
 The Foundation is available to serve as fiscal sponsor for any group that doesn't yet have their own non-profit status and wants to raise money provided the charitable group's mission is within the scope of the Foundation's mission.

 - What type of work is within the scope of MVCF's mission that would qualify for fiscal sponsorship?